-Dick Cavett’s Watergate on PBSCategory: Television
+Dick Cavett’s Watergate on PBSCategory: Television and Streaming

 Exactly forty years to the date when Richard Nixon announced his resignation, PBS airs an interesting and educational, as well as oftentimes humorous, documentary on Watergate.
 At the time, Dick Cavett had a late night talk show, which was different from what we know today.
 His involved more conversations with intellectuals than with entertainers.
 Dick Cavett’s Watergate is a documentary focusing not only on the scandal and the president’s role, but also how Cavett’s show brought the scandal to TV audiences.

 In the documentary, the Watergate affair is described as a plot that could be from a John LeCarre novel.
 It’s also described as “House of Cards on steroids.”
 As Senator Baker asked during the Senate Watergate hearings, “What did the president know and when did he know it?”
 According to the president, illegal acts weren’t wrong, but getting caught was.
 This documentary includes interviews with Woodward and Bernstein, the Washington Post writers who were responsible for keeping the scandal in the papers, and many others who were in the middle of the affair.

 Recently, Dick Cavett met with members of the Television Critics Association to discuss the scandal and the documentary.
 “I’m very much aware that there are a lot more people uncomfortably young who don’t know whether [Watergate] refers to a scandal or a hotel or a novel or a porno film,” Cavett said.
 “And I know that some of them are eager to know.
 I’ve talked to a couple who are college‑age now who said, ‘I welcome this opportunity to get to know about it.’
 ‘We had a president who should have gone to jail?’
 And I said ‘yes.’
 And I think that fact alone is dramatic enough to make it interesting to anybody.”